 Frequently Asked Questions

 Passengers must hold valid ID with a photograph i.e. International Passport or EU National ID.
-EU National IDs must be valid for entry into the country of intended destination.
 It is your responsibility to ensure that you have a valid photo ID.
 British Citizens must hold a valid 10-year passport.
-Please note that certain destinations insist on at least 6 months validity from the return date.
-UK Citizens can check out the Gov.uk website for passport, visa and health information,.
+EU National IDs must be valid for entry into the country of intended destination.
+Passports for British citizens are valid for travel to any EU country up to and including the passport expiry date.
+Some countries outside of the EU require a British passport to have a certain period of validity left on it, such as 6 months, or blank pages.
+Please visit the Gov.uk website for advice by country.
+UK Citizens can check out the Gov.uk website for passport, visa and health information.
 Other nationalities should check with their own governments.

 It is also your responsibility to check whether you need a visa to enter your destination country.